samartzidis/WinAppleKey/README.md

 **NOTE:** If your system is running a UEFI BIOS, you will need to disable **Secure Boot** through your BIOS first.

-To switch to **TESTSIGNING** mode issue the following command (in an Administrative command prompt) and then reboot:
+To switch to **TESTSIGNING** mode issue the following command (in an Administrative command prompt) and then reboot your PC:

 ``` bcdedit.exe -set TESTSIGNING ON ```